The Insight You Never Apply Is Just Entertainment

 The Self-Improvement Trap

 This is why productivity communities have coined the term "productivity porn": consuming content about productivity instead of being productive.
-It's procrastination wearing the mask of self-improvement.
-And it's everywhere.
+It's a form of procrastination that wears the mask of self-improvement.

-Meanwhile, the rest of us are trapped in an endless cycle: consume insight, feel inspired, fail to apply, feel guilty, consume more insight to feel better.
+The uncomfortable pattern looks like this: consume insight, feel inspired, fail to apply, feel guilty, consume more insight to feel better.
 Repeat.

 What Actually Works